Sunday, May 14, 2023

 Ice

 Icing the area using a cold compress or rolling your foot over a frozen bottle of water for 10 minutes can help settle the pain.
 Remember to pour out a quarter of the plastic bottle of water before you put it into the freezer or it may explode.
 Always wear a sock or place a thin towel over the ice to avoid an ice burn.
+Nowadays cool gel socks or foot wraps are available and are very useful.

 Plantar fasciitis treatments of heel pain